Steps to importing zoo animals

 You need to read and understand the IHS for the animal you want to bring to New Zealand.
 Make sure you can meet all of the IHS requirements before you start.

 Your IHS will list any specific animal requirements – for example, whether there are minimum age restrictions and whether the animal needs to be microchipped.

 To import a zoo animal, you must operate an approved containment facility for zoo animals.

 You also have to arrange for a transitional facility to receive your animal when it arrives in New Zealand.
 MPI officials can help you with these arrangements.

 On arrival, the animal will be sent directly to the transitional facility.
 Once the animal has met all of the IHS requirements, it will be sent from the transitional facility to the main zoo containment facility.

-- apply for the permit at least 6 weeks before your animals leave the country of export
+You'll need to apply for the permit at least 6 weeks before your animals leave the country of export.

 Notify MPI before the animal arrives

 MPI and an official veterinarian in New Zealand must be notified of the import at least 7 days before arrival, and your documentation must be sent 72 hours before your animal's arrival so that inspection can be arranged.
 Your documentation should include the:

 - number of animals in the consignment